Valaa-Technologies/valaa-vault/packages/raem/README.md

 The *primary* part must be globally unique.
-Note: uuid v4 is recommended for now, but eventually primary id generation should tied to the deterministic command id chain.
+Note: uuid v4 is recommended for now, but eventually primary id generation should tied to the deterministic event id chain.
 This in turn should be seeded by some ValOS authority.

 Note: when using base64 encoded values as primary id, use